How do your dairies manage manure?

 Are your cows out on pasture?

 Absolutely.
-Our Clover girls are out on pasture as many days a year that weather permits.
+Our Clover cows are out on pasture as many days a year that weather permits.
 Luckily, here in Northern California, that’s quite a lot!

 What do your cows eat?